Mo-Moallem/InfoSecurityProject/lesson9.md

 * **Strict Input Validation:** Never treat untrusted user input as executable logic.
 Always validate and sanitize input at the boundary of your application.

 ---
-> **Disclaimer:** This analysis is intended for educational purposes as part of the KFUPM ICS-344 course.
-Unauthorized access to or testing of systems you do not own is illegal.